ovega14/Maseeh-Hall-Housing/README.md

 In Maseeh Hall, recall that rising seniors are awarded an *extra 40 housing points*.
 This stipulation exists consitutionally as a means to ensure that incoming Seniors have the strongest chance of being awarded single rooms (should they preference those).

 **Lex's Law**
 Lex's Law, devised and implemented originally in [year], is a tool meant to prioritize seniority in a linear fashion, in congruence with the senior points provision.
-The law and its provisoins are as follows:
+The law and its provisions are as follows:
 - todotodo
 - todotodo